 Tailored promotions

-Let raving fans spread the love with gift cards and gift plans.
-Gift subscriptions are popular, especially during the holidays, because they're budget-friendly and easy to purchase and deliver.
+• Gift subscriptions and cards: Gifting options are popular, especially during the holidays, because they're budget-friendly and easy to purchase and deliver.
+Additionally, they let you reach potential subscribers.

-3. Ask subscribers for feedback
+3. Ask subscribers for feedback–and action on it

 The results of these surveys don’t just benefit your customer experience team.
 They help your engineering team spot product deficiencies, marketers understand what drives behavior, and the product team know what is most or least impactful for subscribers.